Lui5ito/EnsaiTemplates/README.md

 The LaTeX class "templateEnsai" comes with a few options that you can use.

-- firstYear, secondYear, thirdYear : this option is **mandatory**, use one of the three.
+- **firstYear**, secondYear, thirdYear : this option is *mandatory*, use one of the three.
-- confidential : use this option if your intership has confidential data in it.
+- **confidential** : use this option if your intership has confidential data in it.
-- en : use this option if you want to write your report in english.
+- **en** : use this option if you want to write your report in english.
-- progressReport : use this option if your are writing the half-way report to send the school.
+- **progressReport** : use this option if your are writing the half-way report to send the school.

 ### Rendering name and title